 If you’re equally active on Facebook and Twitter and want to update them at the same time, there are several applications to consider.

-Ping.fm and HelloTxt allow you to simultaneously update both Facebook and Twitter, amongst other social media and blogging services including Tumblr and LinkedIn.
-Third party apps like HootSuite, Seesmic and TweetDeck feature Facebook and Twitter integration, amongst other services, allowing you to update your status using just one application.
+HelloTxt allow you to simultaneously update both Facebook and Twitter, amongst other social media and blogging services including Tumblr and LinkedIn.
+Third party apps like HootSuite, Seesmic and TweetDeck feature Facebook and Twitter integration, amongst other services, allowing you to update your status using just one application.and

 Do you think it’s a good idea to update Facebook and Twitter at the same time?
 Do you have any tips on how to update both social media networks simultaneously?
 Let us know in the comments.